We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 My Hawaii Hostel offers quality and affordable accommodation where travelers can make themselves feel at home.
 Located on Alii Drive just two miles south of the heart of Kailua-Kona's village....
 More...

 Pineapple Park Kona is located above Kealakekua Bay, offering one of the most pristine kayaking, diving and snorkeling adventures in Hawai'i.
-Come stay with us to see the beauties of Big Island...
+We are a ten minutes drive from the City of Refuge, Honaun...
 More...

 Not to be confused with Kailua on the eastern side of O’ahu, Kailua-Kona is a town on the west side of the Island of Hawaii.
 It’s commonly referred to as Kona and is served by Kona International Airport.
 Kailua-Kona is best known for it’s white-sand beaches that are ideal for sunbathing, swimming, and snorkelling.